AmineDjeghri/awesome-os-setup/README.md

 1. search for it in the search bar
 2. In the "Mode" drop down, choose the kind of screenshot shape you want — you can choose anything from full screen to rectangular to a free-form shape

+### Wifi :
+if your pc keeps switching between 5ghz and 2.4ghz do the following:
+- If you don't have the persmission to modify the routers and there a multiple routers : in device manager put ghz as preffered
+- If it's your wifi: split your WiFi into 2 access points, one for 5Ghz and the other for 2.4Ghz.
+After that make your PC connect to the 5Ghz one only
 ### More
  - task manager -> startup -> deactivate software that you don't want it to run at startup ( do the same in ccleaner)
  - windows partition: use the windows partition integrated software to create , delete or format partitions